Thodorhs/pyPlot_Groups/README.md

 ## Overview

 This script is designed to read data from a file, parse it, and generate a bar plot.
 Each group in the dataset will have two bars: one for `local` and one for `nvmeOF`.
 Each bar is visually broken down by `MINOR_GC`, `MAJOR_GC`, and `OTHER` parts.
 The script automatically converts times from seconds to minutes for readability.
+The script also saves the plot in pdf format ready for LaTex.

 ## Script Configuration